AndreyKoudr/EarthSurface/README.md

   I wrote visualisation of Earth surface in marine simulators before and ran into the problem : when a ship is in water on charts visuals may show that it is aground.
-This was caused by inaccuracy of HGT data, so I had to improve it by correcting the data by a constrained deformation algorithmm described in the <I>Documents</I>
+This was caused by inaccuracy of HGT data, so I had to improve it by correcting the data by a constrained free form deformation algorithm (FFD) described in the <I>Documents</I>
 folder.
 It changes HGT file data to conform to real water shore lines.

   The HGT files are zipped and ESRI files are zipped as well (three files in a zip).
 A HGT